Sharepoint branding step by step

 7. Publish and Apply Design – and here we can publish our master page

-8. Create Design Package – Finally we can create package which can be reused in other projects.
+8. Create Design Package – Finally, we can create a package that can be reused in other projects.

-It’s time to move forward.
 Let’s send our data to the Office 365 server.
-From design manager menu we select option Upload Design Files.
-We will see link to the Master Page Gallery.
-We can click it and the library should be mapped as local network disk.
+From the design manager menu, we select the option Upload Design Files.
+We will see a link to the Master Page Gallery.
+We can click it and the library should be mapped as a local network disk.
 And there we should load our data.
 One thing.
 This option works well with internet explorer, even Windows 10 Edge doesn’t work correctly with this feature.
-If the previous operation wasn’t successful you can copy the link, open new card in IE and after displaying content of the master page gallery we can press option: Open with Explorer.
+If the previous operation wasn’t successful you can copy the link, open a new card in IE, and after displaying content of the master page gallery we can press the option: Open with Explorer.

-After some time content of the master page folder should be mapped as network drive.
+After some time content of the master page folder should be mapped as a network drive.
 If it’s still doesn’t work you can check this link to try solve the problem.
-Create folder for our master page and load content of our project – do not load single files into the root, as we get a mess there.
-Next step is publishing of all items which were sent to the server.
-To avoid clicking item be item we can use option: Site Content and Structure, where we can publish multiple items wing one click.
+Create a folder for our master page and load the content of our project – do not load single files into the root, as we get a mess there.
+The next step is the publishing of all items which were sent to the server.
+To avoid clicking item be an item we can use the option: Site Content and Structure, where we can publish multiple items wing one click.

-After publishing all files it’s time to the final move.
+After publishing all files it’s time for the final move.
 Go to the design manager and select option: Edit master pages, and then: Convert an HTML file to a SharePoint master page.
-We select our html page, which should become a master page.
+We select our HTML page, which should become a master page.
 After some time our brand new master page should become visible.
 It’s important that the status should be Conversion successful.

-If we get some errors we should remove code which is the source of the problem.
+If we get some errors we should remove code that is the source of the problem.
 Ok, it’s time to publish our master page.
-Again move to master page gallery and again select our html file and press publish.
+Again move to the master page gallery and again select our HTML file and press publish.
 We do not click on the master page, which exits now there!

 Small remark here.
-We always work with HTML file, not master page itself.
+We always work with HTML files, not the master page itself.
 It’s the SharePoint task to synchronize all changes which we make to the page.
 Ok, that’s all for today.
 We made our first SharePoint branding step by step.
-In next post I will try to show you some new coll features during the branding, which are available to you out of the box.
+In the next post, I will try to show you some new coll features during the branding, which are available to you out of the box.